-- March 74B (Reg Scullion): Gilles Léger (Lachute, Quebec) raced a March 74B in the second half of the 1974 season, first appearing at Mosport Park in early July.
+March 74B (Reg Scullion): Gilles Léger (Lachute, Quebec) raced a March 74B in the second half of the 1974 season, first appearing at Mosport Park in early July.
 To Reg Scullion (Dollard-des-Ormeaux, Montreal, Quebec) in time for the Trois-Rivières race in September.
 Also raced by Scullion at Watkins Glen in October, when it was described as being red/white/blue, and at a couple of races in 1975.
 Scullion was sponsored by Peter Overing's Dicom shipping company.
 Subsequent history unknown.

 - March 75B (Patrick Depailler): Tim Cooper (Kansas City, MO) raced a yellow #8 March 75B for Doug Shierson Racing in 1975 with backing from Rutledge Oil.
 Photographs show that this car had all the features of a 75B, so is unlikely to have been his older 73B updated, although this remains a possibility.
 Cooper moved to Wilbur Bunce Racing for 1976, and the "75B/76B" that Bunce built up for him is likely to have been based on this 75B (but could have been based on Cooper's older 73B).
 Cooper raced this car in the Players Canadian and IMSA championship in 1976.
 He appeared at a few races in early 1977 in a March "77B", thought to be this same car further updated.
 Subsequent history unknown.

 - Lola T360 (Jacques Desjardins): Jacques Desjardins (Ste-Thérèse, Quebec, Canada) raced a Lola T360 at Trois-Rivières in August 1975, and at Road Atlanta in April 1976.
-Desjardins drove in Formula Ford both before and after these races, so the Lola T360 may have been hired.
+In December 1976, Desjardins advertised two March 75Bs and two Lola T360s.
+He advertised all four cars again in April 1977.
 Nothing more known.

 - Lola T360 [HU16] (Tom Gloy): Sold via Carl Haas and Pierre Phillips to Tom Gloy (Lafayette, CA), and raced in SCCA Nationals at the start of the 1975, then in the Players Canadian Formula Atlantic series, sponsored by Hanna Industries.
 Rented by James Heath for a SCCA National at Willow Springs in October 1975.
 Sold to Phil Threshie (Alamo, CA), and raced in a SCCA National at Sears Point in April, then in three Californian rounds of the 1976 IMSA series.
 Advertised by Threshie in November 1976.
 Subsequent history unknown.